 - Section 2.2.1.2 Forecasted growth to the horizon of this Plan will be allocated based on the following: - a) The vast majority of growth will be directed to settlement areas that: - i.
 Have delineated built boundary; - ii.
 Have existing or planned municipal water and wastewater systems; and - iii.
-Can support the achievement of complete communities; - b) Growth will be limited in settlement areas that: - i.
-Are rural settlements: - ii.
-Are not serviced by existing or planned municipal water and waste water systems or - iii.
-Are in the Greenbelt Area; - c) Within settlement areas, growth will be focused in:
+Can support the achievement of complete communities - b) Growth will be limited in settlement areas that: - i.
+Are rural settlements; - ii.
+Are not serviced by existing or planned municipal water and waste water systems or

-- Delineated built-up areas; - ii.
+- iii.
+Are in the Greenbelt Area: - c) Within settlement areas, growth will be focused in: - Delineated built-up areas; - ii.
 Strategic growth areas; - iii.
 Locations with existing or planned transit, with a priority on higher order transit where it exists or is planned; and - iv.
-Areas with existing or planned public service facilities; - d) Development will be directed to settlement areas, except where the policies of this Plan permit otherwise; - e) Development will be generally directed away from hazardous lands. - Section 2.2.1.4 Applying the policies of this Plan will support the achievement of complete communities that: - a) Feature a diverse mix of land uses, including residential and employment uses, and convenient access to local stores, services, and public service facilities; - b) Improve social equity and overall quality of life, including human health, for people of all ages, abilities, and incomes; - Provide a diverse range and mix of housing options, including second unit and affordable housing, to accommodate people at all stages of life, and to accommodate the needs of all household sizes and incomes; - d) Expand convenient access to: - i.
+Areas with existing or planned public service facilities; - d) Development will be directed to settlement areas, except where the policies of this Plan permit otherwise - Section 2.2.1.4 Applying the policies of this Plan will support the achievement of complete communities that: - a) Feature a diverse mix of land uses, including residential and employment uses, and convenient access to local stores, services, and public service facilities; - b) Improve social equity and overall quality of life, including human health, for people of all ages, abilities, and incomes; - Provide a diverse range and mix of housing options, including second unit and affordable housing, to accommodate people at all stages of life, and to accommodate the needs of all household sizes and incomes; - d) Expand convenient access to: - i.
 A range of transportation options, including options for the safe, comfortable and convenient use of active transportation; - ii.
 Public service facilities, co-located and integrated in community hubs; - iii.
 An appropriate supply of safe, publicly accessible open spaces, parks, trails and other recreational facilities; and - iv.
 Healthy, local, and affordable food options, including through urban agriculture

-- e) Providing for more compact built form and a vibrant public realm, including public open spaces; - Mitigate and adapt to climate change impacts, improve resilience and reduce greenhouse gas emissions, and contribute to environmental sustainability; and - g) Integrate green infrastructure and appropriate low impact development. - Section 2.2.4.10 Lands adjacent to or near existing and planned frequent transit should be planned to be transit-supportive and supportive of active transportation and a range and mix of uses and activities. - Section 2.2.6.2 Municipalities will support the achievement of complete communities by: - a) Planning to accommodate forecasted growth to the horizon of this Plan; - b) Planning to achieve the minimum intensification and density targets in this Plan: - Considering the range and mix of housing options and densities of the existing housing stock; and - d) Planning to diversify their overall housing stock across the municipality - Section 2.2.7.1 New development taking place in designated greenfield areas will be planned, designated, zoned and designed in a manner that: supports the achievement of complete communities, supports active transportation, and encourages the integration and sustained viability of transit services. - Section 4.2.2.6 Beyond the Natural Heritage System for the Growth Plan, including within settlement areas, the municipality will continue to protect any other natural heritage features and areas in a manner that is consistent with the PPS and may continue to protect any other natural heritage system or identify new systems in a manner that is consistent with the PPS. - Section 4.2.5 Municipalities are encouraged to develop a system of public accessible parkland, open space and trails.
+- e) Providing for more compact built form and a vibrant public realm, including public open spaces; - Mitigate and adapt to climate change impacts, improve resilience and reduce greenhouse gas emissions, and contribute to environmental sustainability; and - g) Integrate green infrastructure and appropriate low impact development. - Section 2.2.4.10 Lands adjacent to or near existing and planned frequent transit should be planned to be transit-supportive and supportive of active transportation and a range and mix of uses and activities. - Section 2.2.6.2 Municipalities will support the achievement of complete communities by: - a) Planning to accommodate forecasted growth to the horizon of this Plan; - b) Planning to achieve the minimum intensification and density targets in this Plan; - c) Considering the range and mix of housing options and densities of the existing housing stock; and - d) Planning to diversify their overall housing stock across the municipality - Section 2.2.7.1 New development taking place in designated greenfield areas will be planned, designated, zoned and designed in a manner that: supports the achievement of complete communities, supports active transportation, and encourages the integration and sustained viability of transit services.